Skip to Main Content

 • To find how much you’ll spend on interest, use an auto loan calculator, work it out yourself or talk to a lender.

-• Factors including car specifics, the economy and your financial health determine your car loan interest rate.
+• Factors including car specifics, the economy, your credit history and overall financial health determine your car loan interest rate.

 • To avoid paying too much in interest, shop around for the right loan and save up ahead of purchase.